iNamik/go_pkg/compose/maybe/README.md

 Errors
 ------

 Unlike a pure maybe, in this package a nothing can carry an error.
-Granted, it may be difficult (or impossible) to know where, in a composition, and error has happened, having access to the error may still be useful.
+Although it may be difficult (or impossible) to know where, in a composition, an error has happened, having access to the error may still be useful.
 And since we're supporting the "comma err" idiom, it just makes sense to have it.

 Reflection